 From then on, I began to read more about Buddhism and I loved its simple, logical philosophy.
 And I say philosophy because Buddhism is not a religion.
 It is not about worship or blind faith in a supernatural being or having to be “saved’ by anyone.

 And perhaps Buddhism was naturally attractive because Native Americans are descended from a group of East Asians who crossed the Bering Sea land bridge 16,500 years ago.

 Buddhism requires personal responsibility.
-It’s not about “God’s will” or “God’s plan for you.”
+It’s not about “God’s will” or “God’s plan for you”.
 It says there is no one who is going to do it for you; there is no place you can hide from life.
-You have to face life squarely with discipline, effort, and good intentions and we must to do it alone to truly evolve.
+You have to face life squarely in the eye with discipline, effort, and good intentions, and we must to do it alone to truly evolve.

 I AM OPEN TO POTENTIAL TRUTHS FROM ALL RELIGIONS

 I believe that “God” is found in every living thing from the universe and the stars that fill it, to the mountains and trees on them, to the animals and the fish, to you and me.
 I believe when people pass away, their spirit and consciousness lives on.

 I believe we are all connected — every human being on this planet.
 I believe we have spirit guides and guardian angels to help us on our journey, if we want them to.
 How do I know this for sure?
 I don’t.
 And, unlike dogmatic religion, I don’t expect others to believe what I do, either.

 My short time in organized religion taught me a lot because it made me realize that I don’t need to have anyone instruct me on how to be a good person or how to live a good life.
 I am a good person and I am living a good life.
 I wasn’t born a sinner!
 I was born good, and I am still good.
 I make choices based on what gives me joy and what fulfills me and how can I help others with my presence in their lives.
 The church tries to create a rigid mono-identity for its followers and it loves to pit people against each other.